 Columbia County Migration

-Columbia County’s estimated annual in-migration from 2014 through 2018 was about 4,645.
-About 46 percent came from outside of Oregon.
+Columbia County’s estimated annual in-migration from 2015 through 2019 was about 4,477.
+About 45% came from outside of Oregon.
 Washington and Multnomah counties each supplied more immigrants than any other single place.
 This is not surprising considering the large number of Columbia County residents who commute to jobs in those two counties.
 Cowlitz and Clark County, Washington are across the Columbia River and are part of Columbia County’s commute shed and important sources of migrants.
 Parts of Columbia County function as bedroom communities for the metro job market.
 Metro workers move to Columbia County to find affordable homes and more relaxed, small-town lifestyles.

 Lincoln County Migration

 Tillamook County Migration

-Tillamook County has a smaller population than the other counties in Northwest Oregon, and its migration is correspondingly smaller.
-Total in-migration was about 1,537 on average per year from 2014 through 2018.
-About 63 percent of those Tillamook County immigrants came from other counties within Oregon and 37 percent came from other states or countries.
+Tillamook County has a smaller population than the other counties in northwest Oregon, and its migration is correspondingly smaller.
+Total in-migration was about 1,589 on average per year from 2015 through 2019.
+About 42% came from other states or countries.
 Nearby counties contributed most to the county’s in-migration.
-Multnomah and Washington counties in Oregon, and nearby Clark County in Washington were the top three sources for migrants.
-Tillamook County had the highest share of migrants coming from within the state out of all the Northwest Oregon counties.
+Multnomah and Washington counties in Oregon, and nearby Clark County in Washington and were the top three sources for migrants.
+Tillamook and Benton counties were essentially tied for the smallest share of migrants coming from out of state for the Northwest Oregon counties.

-The distribution of people leaving Tillamook County was also directed mainly to other Oregon counties; only 30 percent of people leaving moved out of state.
-The most popular destination was Clackamas County, but other Portland metro counties and adjacent Clatsop County were popular as well as some out-of-state counties.
-From 2014 through 2018 an estimated 1,247 people left Tillamook County each year.
+The distribution of people leaving Tillamook County was also directed mainly to other Oregon counties; only 39% of people leaving moved out of state.
+The most popular destination was Clackamas County, but other Oregon counties and adjacent Clatsop County were popular as well as some out-of-state counties.
+From 2015 through 2019 an estimated 1,363 people left Tillamook County each year.

 A Little Salt